Ask and Remember: A Questions-Only Replay Strategy for Continual Visual Question Answering: Conclusion

 \section{Conclusion}

-In this work, we introduced \textsc{\textbf{QU}estion-only replay with \textbf{A}ttention \textbf{D}istillation} (\qstmethodshort{}), a novel distillation-based approach for continual VQA.
+In this work, we introduced \textsc{\textbf{QU}estion-only replay with \textbf{A}ttention \textbf{D}istillation} (\qstmethodshort{}), a novel questions-only replay framework for continual VQA.
 Unlike conventional methods that store both images and questions, \qstmethodshort{} addresses storage and privacy concerns by retaining only past task questions.
 This design enables effective regularization without storing sensitive visual data, making it highly practical for privacy-conscious applications.

-Comprehensive evaluations on VQAv2 and NExT-QA show that \qstmethodshort{} consistently outperforms both memory-free and memory-rehearsal methods, achieving state-of-the-art generalization and knowledge retention.
-These results validate question-only replay as an efficient and scalable solution for continual VQA.
-Future work could explore dynamically generated questions to eliminate memory storage entirely, further enhancing adaptability in real-world multimodal scenarios.

-\textbf{Acknowledgements. }This paper has been supported by the French National Research Agency (ANR) in the framework of its JCJC, and was funded by the European Union's Horizon Europe research and innovation program under grant agreement No. 101120237 (ELIAS).
-Furthermore, this research was partially funded by Hi!PARIS Center on Data Analytics and Artificial Intelligence.
-This work was granted access to the HPC resources of IDRIS under the allocation AD011013860 made by GENCI. {
+Comprehensive evaluations on VQAv2 and NExT-QA show that \qstmethodshort{} consistently outperforms both memory-free and memory-rehearsal methods, achieving state-of-the-art performance.
+Surprisingly, our method, without any image exemplars, outperforms previous methods, which do require image storage. \\ \textbf{Acknowledgements. }This paper is supported by the French National Research Agency (ANR) in the framework of the JCJC project “BANERA under Grant ANR-24-CE23-4369, and was funded by the European Union's Horizon Europe research and innovation program under grant agreement No. 101120237 (ELIAS).
+It was also partially funded by Hi!PARIS Center on Data Analytics and Artificial Intelligence and was granted access to the HPC resources of IDRIS under the allocation AD011013860 made by GENCI. {

 }

 \maketitlesupplementary